hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Credentials.md

 * *CB* - If you select this, it means that the Credential will be used exclusively for Callback scripts.

 There are certain rules applied to the combination of Credential types:
-* A Player Credential MUST also be a Listener type.
+* A Player Credential *MUST* also be a Listener type.
-* However, a Listener Credential does not necessarily need to also be a Player Credential.
+* However, a Listener Credential *does not necessarily*h need to also be a Player Credential.

 <q>**Important!** You cannot alter the type settings for a System Credential!</q>